 Communication theories are ways of conceptualising the relationship between the mass media and audiences.
-Since the early days of mass communication, media theorists have attempted to describe the process of communication in an attempt to understand the nature and extent of media influence.
+Since the early days of mass communication, media theorists have attempted to describe the process of communication in an attempt to understand extent of media influence.

 THE HYPODERMIC NEEDLE THEORY